The Lady Eve: Plot

-Jean Harrington is a beautiful con artist.
-Along with her equally larcenous father, "Colonel" Harrington, and his partner Gerald, she is sailing on an ocean liner with the intention to fleece rich, naive Charles Pike, the heir to the Pike's Pale ("The Ale That Won for Yale") fortune.
+Jean Harrington is a beautiful con artist, who works with her equally larcenous father, "Colonel" Harrington, and his partner Gerald.
+They are sailing on an ocean liner travelling from South America to New York with the intention to fleece rich, naive Charles Pike, the heir to the Pike's Pale ("The Ale That Won for Yale") fortune.
 Charles is a woman-shy snake expert just returning from a year-long expedition up the Amazon.
-The young women aboard the ship compete for his attention, but Charles is more concerned with reading about snakes.
+Many women aboard the ship compete for his attention, but Charles is more interested in reading about snakes.

-Jean meets Charles by tripping him as he passes, and he is soon smitten with her.
-After Jean runs off, terrified by a real snake that Charles brought on board and has gotten loose in his cabin, the two share a steamy scene in her cabin.
+Jean meets Charles on August 28, 1940, by tripping him as he passes, and he is soon smitten with her.
+When Jean is terrified by a snake that Charles brought on board and got loose in his cabin, she runs to her cabin where she manoeuvres Charles, who by this time she is calling by his childhood nickname "Hopsie", into a close encounter where she evidently has an orgasm by just talking to him.
+They separate for the night, and meet the next morning for breakfast.

 Charles's minder Muggsy suspects that Jean is a trickster looking to steal from Charles, but Charles refuses to believe him.
-Then, despite the planned con, Jean falls in love with Charles and shields him from her card sharp father.
-Muggsy discovers the truth and presents proof to Charlie, who dumps Jean.
+But, despite the planned con, Jean falls in love with Charles and shields him from her card sharp father who nonetheless cuts cards with Charles and obtains a check for $32,000 from him while Jean is away ($763,000 in 2026 money).
+Jean insists he give the check back, and her father crumples it and tears it up, although in reality he has palmed it.
+Jean and Charles walk on the deck to the boat's bow where they proclaim their love for each other, discuss marriage, and kiss.

+The next morning Muggsy discovers the truth and presents proof to Charlie.
+Charlie, even though he has already proposed to her and has been accepted, rejects Jean, and then lies to her, saying that he was the one playing her because he knew the morning after meeting her that she was a con woman trying to play him for a sucker.
+She walks away, heartbroken, but soon furious at being spurned.